AnthonyAljida/CSI-2320-C-/Operating_systems_class/programming_assignment_1/readme.md

 I used global variables for flags, counters, and constants through the project, such as the max number of processes.

 The program runs in 1 infinite while loop that is always listening for commands from the user, the shell is on even as child processes are running.
 In order for this to happen, all commands needed to be implemented in a non-blocking way to go back to the infinite while loop.
 Therefore, conditionals and flags were favored instead of using nested while true loops.
+Additionally, because the the user needs to input a command, the prompt is only displayed once and the process text will make the commands input scroll up the screen, the user will just need to type quickly, all commands will function properly

 For child processes, fork() and exec() system calls were used to run the binary file for task and they were suspended with a signal immediately.